o-lim/bam/docs/bam-status.1.md

   4. There is no previously generated build.

+  128\.
+Unexpected error encountered.

 # OPTIONS
 -h, --help
 :   Display this help and exit.

+-q, --quiet
+:   Quiet mode.
+Do not print any output unless an error is encountered.

 --show-out-dir
 :   Show $BAM_OUTPUT_DIR if defined.
 Otherwise show the build output